 In November of 2014, a month after moving in together to become a blended family of 7, we found out it was in fact cancer in his lungs.
 It is a metastasized spread of the colon cancer.
 There were 3 tumors in his lungs and one in his aorta, but now this number has grown to 6 tumors in his lungs.
 We are told that they are inoperable.

 The oncologist has told us this disease is not curable.
 All treatment from this point on is about extending Mark's life.
 The 5 year survival rate for his cancer is 11.5%.
 The average life span of someone with this cancer is 2 years.
-We want to defy those odds.
+He has already defied those odds.

-He is off work and trying to make ends meet for the family while going through this treatment.
+He is off work on disability and trying to make ends meet for the family while going through this treatment.

 Mark is also wanting to try some alternative treatments through naturopathic doctors to try and cure or manage this cancer so he can try to live a normal life for as long as possible and be there for our five children.